cvdabbeele/cloudOneOnAWS/README.md

 (trial) Licenses:

-- **A license for Cloud One Container Image Security** (aka SmartCheck) If you don't have a license key yet, you can get one here: <https://www.trendmicro.com/product_trials/download/index/us/168>
+- **A license for Deep Security SmartCheck** If you don't have a license key yet, you can get one here: <https://www.trendmicro.com/product_trials/download/index/us/168>
 - **CloudOne Application Security Account**  You can register for a trial here: <https://cloudone.trendmicro.com/_workload_iframe//SignUp.screen>  You will need to create a "group" for the MoneyX application.
 This will give you a **key** and a **secret** that you can use for the TREND_AP_KEY and TREND_AP_SECRET variables in this script.

 ### Prepare the environment

 1. Setup an AWS Cloud9 development environment
+  - Login to your AWS account
+  - go to "Services" -> "Cloud9"
+  - select `Create environment`
+  - Name environment: e.g.: `c1setrain`
+  - `Next`
-  - select `Create a new EC2 instance for environment (direct access)`
+  - Environment type: `Create a new EC2 instance for environment (direct access)`
-  - use `t2.micro`
+  - Instance type: `t3.small`
-  - use **Ubuntu Server 18.04 LTS**
+  - Platform: `**Ubuntu Server 18.04 LTS**`
-  - tag it to your liking (tags are good)
+  - tag it to your liking
   - use default settings for the rest
+  - `Next`
+  - `Create Environment`  This may take 1-3 minutes

 <!--0. <not needed?>
 Create an AWS Role to allow the EKS worker nodes (EC2 instances) to connect to ECR